 Login

-Designers use sensors buried under Earth's surface to power new Indiana hospital
+Designers use sensors buried under Earth's surface to power this new hospital

-Margaret Mary Health's new building to be one of the most energy-efficient hospitals in the nation
+Margaret Mary Health's building to be among most energy-efficient US health centers

 Margaret Mary Health is replacing its hospital in Batesville, Indiana, with this new hospital facility, scheduled to open this summer.
 (GBBN Architects)